appu1232/Discord-Selfbot/README.md

 3. Go to ``Credentials`` and click ``create credentials`` and choose ``API Key`` (no need to restrict the key).
 The value under "Key" is your api key.
 Paste this into the config.json under ``google_api_key``.
 4. Go [here](https://cse.google.com/cse/all) and click ``Add`` and then ``Create`` (if asked to specify a site, just do www.google.com)
 5. On the home page of the Custom Search webpage, click on the newly created search engine and change the ``Sites to Search`` option to ``Search the entire web but emphasize included sites``.
+6. Make sure the ``Image search`` option is enabled and make sure to click the ``Update`` button at the bottom when you are done with the changes!
 6. Go to ``Details`` section and click ``Search Engine ID`` to grab the ID.
 Copy this and add it for ``custom_search_engine`` in the config.json.

 **Note:** Google may take a little while to properly register your key so the search feature may not work right away.
 If it's still not working after a few hours, then you may have messed up somewhere.